Burak-Ibrahim-Unal/Php_Laravel_Codes/README.md

 * [Setup](#setup)

 ## General info
-This examples folder contains test files and Ready-to-use projects+database files are stored in Project Folder.
+This examples folder contains test files and Ready-to-use projects+database files are stored in Projects Folder.

 ## Technologies
 Project is created with: